Sri Lankan rupee ends steady; seen stable until imports, credit pick up

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-COLOMBO May 7 The Sri Lankan rupee ended flat on Wednesday as importer dollar demand was offset by exporter sales of the green back, while dealers expect the currency to be stable in the near term until private sector credit demand and imports pick up.
+COLOMBO May 5 The Sri Lankan rupee ended steady on Monday as thin importer dollar demand offset exporter dollar sales, while dealers expect the local currency to be stable in the near term until private sector credit demand and imports pick up.

-"There was nothing happening," said a currency dealer on condition of anonymity.
-"Dull trading was seen and we do not see much movements until imports and credit growth pick up."
+"We are seeing an appreciation trend.
+Inflows are steady and we do not see encouraging import demand," said a currency dealer.

-Many dealers said lack of business confidence has been the reason for lower credit growth and imports.
+Dealers said the central bank can defend the currency with its strong reserves, with falling imports and slowing credit growth.

-The latest trade data released by the central bank on Monday showed imports in February fell 6.2 percent, while exports edged up 5.4 percent and reserves by end of February were sufficient to finance 5-1/2 months of imports.
+The latest trade data released by the central bank on Monday showed imports in February fell 6.2 percent, while exports edged up 5.4 percent.

 Despite a multi-year low interest rate regime, private sector credit grew 4.4 percent in February from a year earlier, the slowest expansion since May 2010.
 That compared with growth of 5.2 percent in January and 13.3 percent in February 2013.

-Dealers said lack of credit expansion and a contraction in imports could hit economic growth unless the government props up expansion through infrastructure funding.
+Dealers said the lack of credit expansion and contraction in the imports could hit the economic growth unless the government prop up the expansion through infrastructure funding.

 The central bank, in its monetary policy statement last month, however, expressed confidence that private sector credit growth would rebound in the second quarter and push up the pace of economic expansion.